poludnev/blog_v1/README.md

 design.
 There are a lot of things to do and I have not decided what to do first.
 Anyway:

-7. Separate admin's and users pages.
+1. Separate admin's and users pages.
 Admin's page has adding message form and some additional functions.

-8. Add and configure css-modules.
+2. Add and configure css-modules.

-9. CSS and selectors refactoring.
+3. CSS and selectors refactoring.
 All are made hastily and require to be revised.
-10. Markup for the post.
+4. Markup for the post.
 Now they are just strings without any layout.
 I use 'html-parser' for that old posts were layouted with HTML, but it's not the best solution.
-11. Revise state management.
+5. Revise state management.
 Now I use Context to control the logging-in, and control showing/closing of the modal with closures.
 It works, but I'm afraid it makes the code complicated and confusing.

-12. Add confirmation prompt to closing the modal if it is not empty.
+6. Add confirmation prompt to closing the modal if it is not empty.

-13. Add mobile friendly design
+7. Add mobile friendly design

-14. Add form validation
+8. Add form validation

-complete 9.
-Add separate login page with disclaimer, that now it is only for admin // no need the disclaimer
+complete: Added separate login page with disclaimer, that now it is only for admin // no need the disclaimer

-complete: Add saving new post text in context.
+complete: Added saving new post text in context.
 Teporary, revise soon when add the redux

+complete: Added back-to-top-button